yuyang-0825/TrimNN/README.md

 ```
 ##### Command Line Arguments:
 *	-size: The maximum size of the generated top overrepresented CC motifs (from 3 to 9).
-*	-k: Use k-hop to get each node’s enclosed graph(here k=2 is default).
+*	-k: Use k-hop to get each node’s enclosed graph(here k=2 is the default value).
 *	-target: The file path for input cellular community graph.
 *	-celltype: The number of cell types in the input target gml(The input demo_data.gml here has 8 cell types).
-*	-outpath: The folder path for output results, include top overrepresented CC motif from size-3 to specified size(here is 4).
+*	-outpath: You should expected .gml files of top overrepresented CC motif from size-3 to specified size(here is 4) in this folder.
 *	-search: Search method for motif growth, now is greedy.
 *	This function takes about 3 minutes to generate result on the machine with A100 GPU.